General Terms & Conditions

 6.2 The Processor guarantees that there are no obligations that arise from any applicable legislation that make it impossible to comply with the obligations of this DPA.

-6.4 The Processor shall notify the Controller without delay if he is of the opinion that an instruction from the Controller violates the applicable legislation related to data protection.
+6.4 The Processor shall notify the Controller without delay if it is of the opinion that an instruction from the Controller violates the Data Protection Laws.
 The Processor shall be entitled to terminate the DPA insofar in the event, after having informed the Controller that its instructions infringe the applicable Data Protection Laws, the Controller insists on compliance with the instructions.
+6.5 The Processor shall ensure that the access to, the inspection, the processing and the disclosure of Personal Customer Data shall only take place in accordance with the principle of proportionality and the ‘need-to-know’ principle (i.e. Personal Customer Data is only disclosed to the persons that require such access for the provision of the Services).

 ARTICLE 7: CONTROLLERS’ OBLIGATIONS

-7.4 Without prejudice to Article 14.2 of this DPA, the Controller shall render the assistance needed for the Processor and/or its Subprocessor(s) to comply with a request, order, inquiry or subpoena directed at the Processor or its Subprocessor(s) by a competent national governmental or judicial authority.
+7.4 Without prejudice to Article 14.2 of this DPA, the Controller shall render the assistance needed for the Processor and/or its Sub-Processor(s) to comply with a request, order, inquiry or subpoena directed at the Processor or its Sub-Processor(s) by a competent national governmental or judicial authority.

 ARTICLE 8: THE USE OF SUBPROCESSORS

-8.2 The Controller can at all times request the Processor to disclose a more detailed list of the then current engaged Subprocessor(s), provided such disclosure does not constitute a breach of any confidentiality engagement or trade secret provision the Processor has entered into with the relevant Subprocessor.
+8.2 A detailed list of the Sub-Processor(s) currently engaged by the Processor is made available upon the Controller’s request, provided such disclosure does not constitute a breach of any confidentiality engagement or trade secret provision the Processor has entered into with the relevant Sub-Processor.
 In the latter event, the Processor shall provide a formal justification in writing.
+8.3 The Processor shall ensure that its Sub-Processors will be bound to the same obligations, in substance, with respect to Personal Customer Data as to which the Processor is bound by this DPA.

-8.4 The Processor shall relay the purposes determined and instructions issued by the Controller in an accurate and prompt manner to the Subprocessor(s) when and where these purposes and instructions pertain to the part of the processing in which the Subprocessor(s) is(are) involved.
+8.4 The Processor shall relay the purposes determined and instructions issued by the Controller in an accurate and prompt manner to the Sub-Processor(s) when and where these purposes and instructions pertain to the part of the processing in which the Sub-Processor(s) is(are) involved.

 ARTICLE 9: RIGHTS OF THE DATA SUBJECTS